 Fifty individuals (forty suspected tuberculosis patients who were referred to the Consultant Clinic for Respiratory Disease for suspected tuberculosis examination in Kirkuk city and ten healthy controls )were enrolled in this study between November 2012 to February 2013.
-A full history was taken from each patient including the sex, age, residency, occupation, BCG vaccination, history of cough, night sweating, hemoptysis, fever and loss of weight.
-Five ml sample of blood was collected by vein puncture using disposable syringe or vacuum tube needle for each patient enrolled in this study, One ml of whole blood was added to each of the three QuantiFERON tubes: (Nil, TB Antigen and Mitogen) for ELISA usage.
+A full history was taken from each patient including the sex, age, residency, occupation, BCG vaccination, history of cough, night sweating, hemoptysiis, fever and loss of weight.
+Five ml sample of blood was collected by venipuncture using a disposable syringe or vacuum tube needle for each patient enrolled in this study, One ml of whole blood was added to each of the three QuantiFERON tubes: (Nil, TB Antigen and Mitogen) for ELISA usage.
 Finally, 2 ml whole blood placed in labeled vacuum tubes for blood group typing and then centrifuged and serum separated and transferred into clean test tube and stored at -20°C for further serological testing for detecting specific OnSite TB IgG/IgM rapid test cassette.
-QFT-GIT testing was performed according to manufacturer's instructions.
+QFT-GIT testing was performed according manufacturer's instructions.
+PCR, AFB, erythrocyte to sedimentation rate and chest X-ray were carried out for all the patients studied.